MicrosoftDocs/Viva/Viva/engage/automatic-migration-native-mode.md

 ### What information will be provided after the migration?

-All content from your network pre-migration will remain available for 90 days.
+All content from your network pre-migration remains available for 90 days.
 This allows administrators to perform a post-migration audit to ensure completeness of data.
 Various reports on the migration will be available to administrators, covering deleted unmapped users, deleted files, deleted messages, copied files, and guests.

 ### What is the impact to end users during the migration?